-Author of stories for children, Scientist and Philosopher T-shirts & bags, comments on life, the universe and everything, photography.
+Author of stories for children, Scientist and Philosopher organic cotton products, comments on life, the universe and everything, photography.
 Conservationist, Environmentalist.
 Lives on the pale blue dot.
 Humanity must tread more lightly on the world

 Bees and other pollinators are under threat.
 Teach the younger generation to look after them in this bee friendly and well received story.
 One of the things that bees are suffering from is pesticide use.
 Pesticides kill bees as well as others that are considered as pests.